kayleyawatson/FH-Democratic-Backsliding/README.md

 2. **Download RStudio**: RStudio is the interface in which R will be coded.
 If you do not have RStudio, the program will not run correctly (https://posit.co/products/open-source/rstudio/)

 3. **Install and Load Required Packages**: This project relies on several R packages.
-To install them, run the following commands in your R console:
+To install them, run the following commands in RStudio:

    ```R
    install.packages("tidyverse")